IrvinDevR/porftfolio/README.md

 ## Usage

 1. Clone or download the repository to your local machine.
-2. Open the index.html file with (Live Server)[https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer].
+2. Open the index.html file with [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 ## EmailJS Configuration